nicolasmelo1/clojure-challenge-truenorth/server/README.md

 A few things:

+- Add redis for access and refresh tokens invalidation.
 - Adding [typedclojure](https://github.com/typedclojure/typedclojure).
 I like strict typing system now.
 I was a fan of dynamic typing but as i started working with typed languages i started enjoying stuff typed.
 - Disabling some Biff related stuff that i didn't use like XTDB.
 - Better testing of everything.
 I would like to do pretty much integration tests, but i found it hard to do in clojure.